wp-plugins/minimal-admin/readme.txt

 Very simple plugin to hide 'non essential' wp-admin functionality

 == Description ==
-Very simple plugin to hide 'non essential' wp-admin functionality from clients when using WordPress as a CMS.
+Very simple plugin to hide 'non essential' wp-admin functionality.
 This plugin is intended for select client projects where the client is an editor.